 Having another person write your paper or paragraph postings is plagiarism.

 Plagiarism is a serious issue.
 It is the student's responsibility to be clear of the meaning of plagiarism.
 See: A Magical Guide to Avoiding Plagiarism.
-Also see: Dean of Students Academic Integrity Website

 Each student will be asked to affirm the following Academic Integrity Pledge: